Who is That Man ;-)

 Back home to Cumbria and my " Normal " period !!!!
-Met a girl " settled down and bought a house -- and felt Very Restricted and Very Cornered so no surprise when that relationship didn't last, --- sold the house and spent the money on a Land-Rover and drove overland to Kathmandu !!
+Met a girl " settled down and bought a house but the relationship didn't last, - So sold the house and spent the money on a Land-Rover and drove overland to Kathmandu !!

 As my motto, I REALLY DO BELIEVE that the best people you meet -- you meet on the road, I live in a small village in Cumbria, My elderly Mother lives with me, unfortunately she can no longer be left on her own for more than a few hours at a time as she suffers from what we politely refer to as memory loss.
-So now I only get to travel twice a year, one Big trip in the spring and a smaller one in the autumn, when I go away, my Mother goes into respite care.
-Not that I am complaining of course :-)
+So now I only get to travel twice a year (Not that I am complaining of course), one Big trip in the spring and a smaller one in the autumn, when I go away, my Mother goes into respite care in a nice residential home in the village.

 So hence my chosen name -- " into-thin-air. i.e. I like to disappear into thin air for a while to recharge my batteries !!!